Manaslu Base Camp Trek

 Day 15: Final Departure

-When to do Manaslu Base Camp trek?
+When to do the Manaslu Base Camp trek?

 Best time for Manaslu Base Camp Trek

 September, October, and November are the autumn months in Nepal.
 During autumn, you will experience different weather conditions depending on the time of your trek.
-If you are trekking in early September then you may experience occasional downpours as it is the shoulder months between monsoon and autumn.
+If you are trekking in early September, you may experience occasional downpours as it is the shoulder months between monsoon and autumn.
 Thus, the temperature is cool during early September.
 And you can experience dry and stable weather during October and November.
 The views of the mountains are best in this season with the most suitable weather and temperature for trekking.
 Thus, autumn is the best time to do Manaslu Base Camp Trek.

 Off-Season for Manaslu Trek

 During the summer/monsoon, moderate rain is too common.
 Due to this, Manaslu Base Camp Trek is not considered during summer.
 Also, the temperature becomes colder due to the rain.
 But, the early morning walks in the drizzling rain can be a great refreshment.
-However, most of the trails are slippery and wet making it more difficult to trek.
+However, most trails are slippery and wet, making it more difficult to trek.
 However, after the dust settles, you will witness the sky come alive.

 Necessary Packing List For Manaslu Base Camp Trek